What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 Density 110 g/m2 - 200 sheets; 160 g/m2 - 200 sheets.

-What is tracing paper (paper)
+What kind of tracing paper is there?

 Most often, it differs in purpose and types of printing as follows: